Who and What

 @dexterstechlab.bsky.social

-The DPB-7001 Paintbox is known as the 'classic paintbox'.
-Released by Quantel in 1981 it completely revolutionised video graphics in television throughout the world.
+The Paintbox, originally released by Quantel in 1981 it completely revolutionised video graphics in television throughout the world.
 Allowing a artist to paint, draw, cut, paste in full broadcast resolution, colour and in real time.
 This predates Photoshop by 6 years but cost £120,000!
-Currently there are only two working Classic Paintboxes worldwide so this is a rare chance to experience one.

 John Brown